 Abstraction in TypeScript

-Abstraction is an Object Oriented programming concept whereby a class can specify how an inherited class should implement the class itself, including any abstract methods specified.
+Abstraction is an Object Oriented programming concept where a class spells out how an inherited class should implement itself, including any abstract methods.

-The concept behind abstraction is that we are hiding the complexity of the implementation from inherited classes and we allow them to implement the functionality themselves.
+The idea: we’re hiding the complexity of the implementation from inherited classes and letting them fill in the functionality themselves.

-In TypeScript abstraction can be achieved by using the abstract keyword - which can be applied to both classes and methods specified in classes.
+In TypeScript, abstraction is achieved with the abstract keyword, applied to both classes and methods.

-If you're new to TypeScript classes please read this introductory article.
+If you’re new to TypeScript classes, read this introductory article first.

-Let's go ahead and create an abstract class with an abstract method as well:
+Here’s an abstract class with an abstract method:

 abstract class Warrior {